laurencelundblade/draft-lundblade-cbor-serialization/draft-lundblade-cbor-serialization.md

 An IEEE 754 NaN includes a payload of up to 52 bits (depending on precision), whose use is not formally defined.
 The original intent was for vendor-specific diagnostic information explaining why a computation failed.
-NaN values also include an otherwise unused sign bit.
+NaN values also include an unused sign bit.

 IEEE 754 distinguishes between quiet NaNs (qNaNs) and signaling NaNs (sNaNs):